New York, New York

 Get to know Baruch College

-Students at Baruch are encouraged to take their learning beyond the classroom and research topics they are passionate about.
+Students at Baruch are encouraged to take their learning beyond the classroom and pursue research topics they are passionate about.
 Whether through an Honors Thesis, one of many ongoing research projects, or an individual pursuit, Baruch College celebrates independent inquiries.
 Each year, students are invited to present their research at Creative Inquiry Day, with professionals, faculty, and staff in attendance.
-Their projects can continue further — Baruch students can have their work published in CUNY Academic Works, a home for the work of all in the CUNY community, or go global and present at the International Conference of Undergraduate Research.
+Their projects can continue further, too—Baruch students regularly publish their work in CUNY Academic Works or global to present at the International Conference of Undergraduate Research.

 DIVERSITY AND GLOBAL LEARNING